 - Then fill with smaller, lower-lying succulents (e.g. agaves, chalksticks)

-Let’s take a look at 34 succulent garden ideas that are chock-full of foliage and blooms that are hardy enough to live in our harsh climatic conditions.
+Let’s take a look at 32 succulent garden ideas that are chock-full of foliage and blooms hardy enough to live in our harsh climatic conditions.

 1. Front yard succulent garden ideas

-Succulent garden design is all about mixing unexpected combinations of these hardy plants to generate high contrast and create a striking landscape that effortlessly thrives in our climate.
-The front garden below features a mix of natives and imported succulents, including Senecio Serpens (blue chalksticks) and chrysocephalum apiculatum (yellow buttons).
+Succulent garden design is all about mixing unexpected combinations of these hardy plants.
+The aim is to generate high contrast and create a striking landscape that effortlessly thrives in our climate.
+And front yards are the perfect place to show off a stunning succulent garden.
+A succulent front garden might feature a mix of natives and imported succulents.
+For example, senecio serpens (blue chalksticks) and chrysocephalum apiculatum (yellow buttons).

-Improve your curb appeal (you know that first impression that people have of your home) with these fabulous front garden ideas.
+Looking to improve your curb appeal (you know that first impression that people have of your home)?
+Check out also these fabulous front garden ideas.

 2. Bold contrasting succulents

-Blending a variety of succulent shapes, sizes, foliages and textures creates plenty of drama and dynamism, as you can see in this succulent garden in the Sydney home of pub baron Justin Hemmes.
-With a simple muted blue and green palette, the varying heights and shapes create a pleasing sculptural effect.
+Blending a variety of succulent shapes, sizes, foliages and textures creates plenty of drama and dynamism.
+Have a simple muted blue and green succulent colour palette?
+Mix plants of varying heights and shapes to create a pleasing sculptural effect.

-Get an experienced garden designer help you achieve your ideal succulent garden ideas for your.
+Get an experienced garden designer help you achieve your ideal succulent garden ideas.

 3. Wild colour

-How stunning is this succulent garden with its mix of gold barrel cacti and pink-bloomed penstemons?
+Succulents come in an unexpected array of colours.
+Think gold barrel cacti, or pink-bloomed penstemons.
 Penstemons are native to the Joshua Tree National Park region in the US.
-I love the fuzzy halos that these American cacti have, as though the plants have magical glowing auras.
+I love the fuzzy halos these American cacti have, as though the plants have magical glowing auras.

 4. Accent plants

 Succulents make wonderful accent plants thanks to their striking structural shapes.
-They’re very well suited to a minimalist aesthetic where their impact can be enhanced by contrasting them against pale crushed gravel, as has been done with gorgeous agaves in this Californian backyard.
-The landscape designer also added birch trees as well as asparagus ferns (which have similar water needs to the agaves).
+They’re very well suited to a minimalist aesthetic and their impact can be enhanced by contrasting them against pale crushed gravel.
+Try to choose plants with similar water needs—like succulent agaves mixed asparagus ferns.

-If you intend to pursue a clean, minimalist look like this, you’ll probably want to start by clearing out your garden space to achieve a blank slate and you can easily get some help with that—whether with a general garden tidy-up or with woodchipping as well.
+Succulents make perfect accent plants in an otherwise minimalist setting.
+If you intend to pursue a clean minimalist aesthetic, you’ll probably want to start by clearing out your garden space to achieve a blank slate.
+You can easily get some help with that—whether with a general garden tidy-up or with woodchipping as well.

 5. Towering cacti

-What a beautiful example of a well-established succulent garden at the home of artist Philip Drummond.
-He has created what’s been described as a botanical masterpiece from a bustling combination of native Australian trees like banksia and a variety of traditional cacti ranging from small barrel cacti with orange blooms to large columnar cacti.
+Check out the well-established succulent garden at the home of artist Philip Drummond.
+He has created what’s been described as a botanical masterpiece from a bustling combination of natives and succulents.
+Australian trees like banksia are juxtaposed with a variety of traditional cacti.
+There’s everything from small barrel cacti with orange blooms to classic, large columnar cacti.
 His vision was to have a rambling pathway walled in by plants that make walking through it “an adventure”.

 If you love the look of large cacti, your best bet is to buy them already fully grown, as they are usually quite slow-growing, but be prepared to pay more.